WhiteSymmetry/kececilayout/paper/paper.md

 import kececilayout as kl
 import matplotlib.pyplot as plt

-# 1. Create a graph (e.g., a path graph with 25 nodes)
+# 1. Generate a graph (e.g., a path graph with 25 nodes)
 G = nx.path_graph(25)

 # 2. Compute the node positions using Kececi Layout